 COVID-19 (Novel Coronavirus) Information

 MCDHH is committed to our mission to work with individuals, service providers, businesses, organizations, and state agencies to improve the lives and opportunities of all Deaf and Hard of Hearing Missourians.
-We will continue to add to this webpage in the coming days and weeks to keep you informed during the COVID-19 outbreak.
+We will continue to add to this webpage to keep you informed during the COVID-19 pandemic.

 COVID-19 General Information